+The Many That I Am:

+edited by Anungla Z

+Crafting the Word: W

+edited by Thingnam

+published by Zubaa

-The Manv That I Am: Writinas from Naaaland. edited by Anungla Zoe Longkumer (left); Crafting the Word: Writings from Manipur. edited by Thingnam Anjulika Sanom, published by Zubaan in October 2019.
-Online publication of a collection by young Northeast Indian researchers and writers entitled "e-Essays from the Northeast."
-Imphal Peace Museum Project Our program provides multifaceted operational support to the Imphal Peace Museum, which was built at the site of the fierce battles Imphal saw during World War II.
+The Many That I Am: Writings from Nagaland, edited by Anungla Zoe Longkumer (left); Crafting the Word: Writings from Manipur, edited by Thingnam Anjulika Sanom, published by Zubaan in October 2019.

+■ Imphal Peace Museum Project

+Our program provides multifaceted operational support to the Imphal Peace Museum, which was built at the site of the fierce battles Imphal saw during World War II.
 The museum traces the history and memories of the fighting from the perspectives of the local people who lived through the war and shares a message of peace with its visitors.

-The museum opened on June 22, 2019, in Manipur, India, with financial support provided by The Nippon Foundation.
-Building Models Toward an Inclusive Society in Asia In the new age of migration, the world is seeing a mix of people who establish fixed residences and those who go back and forth between their host country and country of origin.
+The museum opened on June 22, 2019, in Manipur, India, with financial support provided by The Nippon Foundation. ■ Building Models Toward an Inclusive Society in Asia In the new age of migration, the world is seeing a mix of people who establish fixed residences and those who go back and forth between their host country and country of origin.
 We developed this project in response to such trends in order to construct models that combine self-help and mutual-aid components, drawing on the experiences of local communities in Japan and foreign residents themselves.
 By promoting close cooperation between sending and receiving countries within Asia, as well as communicating information and creating forums for dialogue to encourage widespread implementation of the aforementioned models, we endeavor to contribute to the creation of an inclusive society that includes foreign residents and workers.

-In March 2023, we held a public forum in Nagova to encourage discussion between Filipinos in Japan, their supporters, and representatives of the Philippine government.
+17 In March 2023, we held a public forum in Nagoya to encourage discussion between Filipinos in Japan, their supporters, and representatives of the Philippines government.

-16 Climate-caused Migration and Countermeasures We conduct research into the needs of climate refugees and people who have been forced to relocate due to natural disasters, climate change, or other environmental changes in the Asia, then work to identify the issues faced by the communities that receive these people.
+We supported the publication of a handbook for living in Japanese society created by KAKEHASHI, an organization that supports Filipinos living in Japan and people with roots in the Philippines. ■ Climate-caused Migration and Countermeasures We conduct research into the needs of climate refugees and people who have been forced to relocate due to natural disasters, climate change, or other environmental changes in the Asia, then work to identify the issues faced by the communities that receive these people.
 We also make policy proposals regarding inclusive adaptation and other measures to address climate change based on Japan's experience in disaster prevention and mitigation.
 Our Approach in the Middle East 1.
 Reinforcing Exchanges Between Japan and Middle Eastern Countries Our team encourages the development of greater mutual understanding between Japan and Islamic countries in the Middle East through exchanges, policy dialogues, and related activities.
-Additionally, we construct and nurture people-to-people networks to assist in forging multilayered relationships built on trust that will stand the test of time.
-Building Strategic Middle Eastern Networks Ever since its establishment in FY 2009, this project has organized projects engaging with the Middle East, built up interpersonal networks, and established relationships grounded in trust.
+Additionally, we construct and nurture people-to-people networks to assist in forging multilayered relationships built on trust that will stand the test of time. ■ Building Strategic Middle Eastern Networks Ever since its establishment in FY 2009, this project has organized projects engaging with the Middle East, built up interpersonal networks, and established relationships grounded in trust.
 Going forward, we aim to continue to augment our collaboration with Iran via initiatives such as policy dialogues and youth exchange programs.
 We will furthermore strive to strengthen our relations with other Middle Eastern nations, including Türkiye.
 With the easing of COVID-19 border restrictions in FY 2022, we have also recommenced our international activities.